Chart Color Schemes

 Cammeray has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 32 projects potentially affecting the region.
-Notable initiatives include Cammeray Square (formerly Anzac Park Public School Site), The Pagewood St Leonards development, the St Leonards Telstra Exchange Mixed-Use Tower project, and the Cammeray Golf Club Redevelopment.
-Below is a list of those most likely to be relevant.
+AreaSearch has identified 32 projects likely to affect the region.
+Notable projects include Cammeray Square (formerly Anzac Park Public School Site), The Pagewood St Leonards development, St Leonards Telstra Exchange Mixed-Use Tower, and Cammeray Golf Club Redevelopment.
+Below is a list of projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.